The-Landlords/Room8/README.md

 Future plans may include

-- globalization to all public spaces, rather than a specific niche of a household or apartment
+- expand functionality of chores, events, grocery pages.
 - text message feature: ability to send reminders, statuses, and other items to users based on household updates
-- colorblindness modes, light vs dark modes, text size alerations
+- phone sizing adjustments